matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - `array` `$dbInfos` Reference to an array containing database connection info, including: - **host**: The host name or IP address to the MySQL database. - **username**: The username to use when connecting to the database. - **password**: The password to use when connecting to the database. - **dbname**: The name of the Piwik MySQL database. - **port**: The MySQL database port to use. - **adapter**: either `'PDO_MYSQL'` or `'MYSQLI'`

+### Tracker.getVisitFieldsToPersist
+_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [974](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L974)_

+Use this event to load additional fields from the log_visit table into the visitor array for later use.
+When you add fields to this $fields array, they will be later available in Tracker.newConversionInformation or Tracker.newVisitorInformation.

+Callback Signature:
+<pre><code>function(&amp;$fields)</code></pre>

 ### Tracker.isExcludedVisit
 _Defined in [Piwik/Tracker/VisitExcluded](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php) in line [84](https://github.com/piwik/piwik/blob/master/core/Tracker/VisitExcluded.php#L84)_